Dungeon dining: Exotic eats and remarkable rations for Fantasy travelers

 How bad is it really?

 Roll 1d6 and enjoy.
-Modifiers: +1 if Pungent was indicated above; +1 if Repellant was indicated above; +1 for Nervous Stomach.
+Modifiers: +1 if Pungent was indicated above; +1 if Repellent was indicated above; +1 for Nervous Stomach.
 (Resistant to Poison and Resistant to Disease don’t affect this d6 roll, but have their usual effects on HT rolls if poison or disease are indicated.)

 • 1-2: You feel a little queasy, perhaps, but nothing serious.